 Writing

-This is where Claude genuinely pulls ahead.
+This is still where Claude pulls ahead.
 Ask both to write a blog post, an email, or a report and you will notice the difference within a paragraph.

 ChatGPT writes like a helpful intern: competent, clean, a bit generic.
-It loves bullet points, tends to start paragraphs with filler transitions like "Moreover" and "it's worth noting," and wraps things up with a neat bow.
+It loves bullet points, leans on filler transitions, and wraps everything up with a neat bow.
+GPT-5.6 improved the design taste of its documents and slides more than the prose itself.
 The output is usable but usually needs a rewrite to not sound like AI.

 Claude writes more like a person who thought about the topic before answering.
 Sentences vary in length.
 It picks specific examples over vague claims.
 It is more willing to express uncertainty or push back on your premise.
 The output still needs editing but less of it.